Who we are

 I am the Norie Miller Professor of Primary Care Research, and my work focuses on optimising the care of patients with chronic illness and multimorbidity, taking into account the wider socioeconomic environment and social contexts in which patients live.

-I am a Lecturer in Primary Care and I am particularly interested in the complexity of chronic pain alongside mental and physical health conditions.
+I am a Senior Lecturer in Primary Care and I am particularly interested in the complexity of chronic pain alongside mental and physical health conditions.

 I am a Consultant Psychiatrist and Honorary Clinical Senior Lecturer in Psychiatry and my main area of research is into the physical co-morbidity of people with serious mental illness.